COVID-19 Pandemic Update – July 24, 2020 –

 Do I have to give money?

-No. When the plate or basket reaches you, please feel free to pass it along.
-In each worship experience, we have a time set aside for tithes and offerings because we believe that we are a blessed people and we want to give back to the Lord, but no one is obligated to give.
+No. In both the Fellowship Center and Sanctuary, we have placed baskets/offering plates for collection of tithes and offerings because we believe that we are a blessed people and we want to give back to the Lord, but no one is obligated to give.

 Do I have to get all dressed up?